liang3030/nestjs-deployment-tutorial/README.md

 ### Introduction

 It is used to familiar how to deploy an service on AWS.
-It has two parts, first one is `service`, it contains all business logic.
+This nestjs project itself t has two parts, first one is `service`, it contains all business logic.
 Second one is `db`, it is postgreSQL database. (废话 haha)

 #### Stages